mddub/urchin-cgm/README.md

 * Configuration via phone
 * Integration tests based on visual diffs
 * Cache data
-* Periodically recreate the entire window in an attempt to stop garbled screen issues when the watchface has been running for a long time
-* Multiple layouts, toggled by [shaking watch](https://developer.getpebble.com/guides/pebble-apps/sensors/accelerometer/#tap-event-service)
 * etc.

-The code style favors comprehensibility and extensibility.
-By design, there is some boilerplate where one might otherwise prefer abstraction.
-Ideally, that boilerplate makes it easy for you to understand and modify the layout components.

 File an issue to report a bug or provide feedback for future development.